chikorita157/mastodon-th-sakura/SETUP.md

 ## Running Mastodon

 1. Run `export RAILS_ENV=development NODE_ENV=development`.
-  a.
-Put these in your shell's .rc, or a script you can source if you want to skip this step in the future.
+    - Put these in your shell's .rc, or a script you can source if you want to skip this step in the future.
 2. Run `bundle exec rake assets:precompile`.
-  a.
-If this explodes, complaining about `Hash`, you'll need to `export NODE_OPTIONS=--openssl-legacy-provider`.
+    - If this explodes, complaining about `Hash`, you'll need to `export NODE_OPTIONS=--openssl-legacy-provider`.
-  b.
-After doing this, you will need to run `bundle exec rake assets:clobber` and then re-run `bundle exec rake assets:precompile`.
+    - After doing this, you will need to run `bundle exec rake assets:clobber` and then re-run `bundle exec rake assets:precompile`.
 3. Run `foreman start`

 # Updates/Troubleshooting